djferen/Portfolio/README.md

 **Purpose**

 This `Portfolio` project contains a simple, extensible library creation and test infrastructure pattern.
-This project functions as a library creation tool in that a new C++ library file could be created and tested when the following is added:
+This project functions as a library creation tool in that a new C++ library may be created and tested when the following is added:
 1. a *.h file in the include directory for adding library code
 2. a test*.cpp file in the test directory to test the library code
 3. update the `CMakeLists.txt` file to define its built and test target configurations

 **Environments:**

-This supports Github Action code for building and testing on github.com and running the same Github action code locally with [act](https://github.com/nektos/act) so that portfolio code can be developed and tested locally.
+This supports Github Action code for building and testing on github.com and running the same Github action code locally with [act](https://github.com/nektos/act) so this can be developed and tested locally.

 **General Setup Instructions:**